rapenne-s/bento/README.md

 - DONE ~~client should report their current version after an upgrade, we should be able to compute the same value from the config on the server side, this would allow to check if a client is correctly up to date~~
 - being able to create a podman compatible NixOS image that would be used as the chroot server, to avoid reconfiguring the host and use sudo to distribute files
-- auto rollback like "magicrollback" by deploy-rs in case of losing connectivity after an upgrade
+- DONE ~~auto rollback like "magicrollback" by deploy-rs in case of losing connectivity after an upgrade~~
 - `local_build.sh` and `populate_chroot` should be only one command installed in `$PATH`
 - DONE ~~upgrades could be triggered by the user by accessing a local socket, like opening a web page in a web browser to trigger it, if it returns output that'd be better~~
 - a way to tell a client (when using flakes) to try to update flakes every time even if no configuration changed, to keep them up to date